jaydxyz/apex-full-stack/README.md

-# Modern Full Stack
+# Apex Full Stack
-An Educational Guide Series
+Working on a knowledge base and making it public in case it is beneficial to anyone else.

 ## Front-End Development